mvr708/CourseProject/Readme.md

 #### Explanation of run_analysis.R

-The script run_analyis.R transforms the mean and standard deviation from Samsung accelerometer data into a tidy data set for further processing. run_analysis.R expects the data to be in the working directory when it is run. run_analysis.R requires dplyr,plyr, and reshape2 packages to be installed
+The script run_analysis.R transforms the mean and standard deviation from Samsung accelerometer data into a tidy data set for further processing.
+Output is a table in the form of a txt file named "averages_by_sensor.txt".

+run_analysis.R expects the data to be in the working directory when it is run.
+run_analysis.R requires dplyr,plyr, and reshape2 packages to be installed.

 data for this project was obtained from the following url: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Unzip the archive before running run_analysis.R with the following R commands:

-setwd(<path to directory containing run_analysis.R and the folder "UCI HAR dataset">) source("run_analysis.R")
+setwd(path to directory containing run_analysis.R and the folder "UCI HAR dataset")
+source("run_analysis.R")

 #### The original Readme.txt which acompanies the data including attribution and license information